auth0/docs/articles/migrations/guides/migration-oauthro-oauthtoken-pwdless.md

 * The parameters `client_id` and `username` are unchanged.
 * The `client_secret` needs to be specified for confidential clients (e.g. regular web apps).
 * The one-time password needs to be sent in the `otp` parameter instead of the `password` parameter.
-* The `realm` is included because we are using Password Realm grant type, and replaces the `connection` parameter from previous calls.
+* The `realm` is used to identify the connection, and replaces the `connection` parameter from previous calls.
 * The `scope` parameter is mostly the same, but does not accept non-OIDC values.
 * The `audience` parameter can be added, indicating the API audience the token will be intended for.